p1m-ortho/qs-global-ortho-search-queries/README.md

 > **How to use?**
 >
-> * Replace all the upper limit dates in with the date needed using any text editor.
+> * Replace all the upper limit dates with the date needed using any text editor.
 > * If you need to filter just the records indexed _on_ that date (instead of all the records indexed _by_ that date), then add the following fragment to the query (either before the first or after the last parenthesis): `(2020/09/09:2020/09/09[crdt] OR 2020/09/09:2020/09/09[dcom] OR 2020/09/09:2020/09/09[mhda])`, where the date is your required date (should be the same as the upper limit date).
 > * If everything done correctly & the query itself still works, you will get a consistent set of records each time on whatever date you run the query.